The Invention and Evolution of the Automobile Door

 But as decades passed, we have seen them transform from the practical, two- and four-door variety with a few hatchbacks to more unconventional types.

 The Evolution of the Car Door

-Suicide/ Coach Doors: Hinged on the rear end of the door frame, they swing open towards the back of the car as opposed to the front like conventional doors.
-They appeared on the 1930’s Ford Model B, Dodge vehicles, Bugatti Atlantic, Fiat 600, and more recently, the Honda Element.
-They are termed suicide doors because they could pop open in crashes and eject passengers.
+Suicide/Coach Doors: Hinged on the rear end of the door frame, they swing open towards the back of the car as opposed to the front, like conventional doors.
+They appeared on the 1930s Ford Model B, Dodge vehicles, Bugatti Atlantic, Fiat 600, and more recently, the Honda Element.
+They are called suicide doors because they could pop open in crashes and eject passengers.

 Butterfly Doors: Designed by Jean Bugatti in 1939, the name comes from their resemblance to the expanded wings of a butterfly.
 They are hinged at the top of the door frame, open upward, and rotate outward.
 They are super expensive, and usually appear on equally expensive sports cars as Enzo Ferrari, Toyota Sera, and Nissan R390 GT1.

 Gull-Wing Doors: Inspired by flying sea gulls, these doors were designed by the Mercedes-Benz group for 1952 race cars.
 They are hinged to the roof of the car, and open upward.
 Examples are on the Mercedes-Benz 300SL, Peugeot 905, Aston Martin Bulldog, and DeLorean DMC-12.